-I spoke at Chichester College’s Professional Student Graduation ceremony last night.
-Students from Marketing, Accountancy, Human Resources and Learning & Development received their certificates and then contemplated their futures.
+I spoke at Chichester College’s Professional Student Graduation ceremony last night about the future.
+Students from Marketing, Accountancy, Human Resources and Learning & Development received their certificates and then contemplated what’s next.
 As the guest speaker, this is the heart of the advice I gave them.

 1 – Say Yes If You Can

 When life offers you an opportunity, grab it with both hands even if it isn’t part of your plan and not what you were expecting.
 This is particularly important if someone else is saying “I think you would be great at this.”
 Doing a wide variety of things opens your horizons and makes you more effective.

 Opportunities don’t always work out well but they are never wasted.
 We learn from the bad times as well as the good times.
 Say yes and make it yours.